Ernest Perron: Early life

 The son of a gardener and handyman Achille Perron, who worked at the Institut Le Rosey in Rolle, Switzerland, Perron first met the crown prince of Iran, Mohammad Reza, while the latter was a student there between 1931–36.

-A "short and thin man, almost fragile", Perron lived in the servants' quarters of Le Rosey and fantasied about being a great poet, reciting his poetry at all times.
+A "short and thin man, almost fragile", Perron lived in the servants' quarters of Le Rosey and fantasized about being a great poet, reciting his poetry at all times.
 Perron worked at Le Rosey as a janitor and gardener, and most considered him a ridiculous figure, the janitor who thought of himself as a great poet.
 Perron, an eccentric, effeminate man who dressed in a campy style, walked with a limp (due to having contracted polio) and as Perron did nothing to hide his homosexuality he was often beaten up by the students in what might today be deemed gay-bashing.
-One day, Mohammad Reza came to his defense, and the two became best friends despite Perron being more than ten years the younger mans senior.
+One day, Mohammad Reza came to his defense, and the two became best friends despite Perron being more than ten years the younger man's senior.

 Perron had only a high school education, but he read widely and impressed Mohammad Reza with his knowledge of French literature, poetry and philosophy.
 Besides for his love of poetry, Perron was known for being both openly gay and a devout Catholic who ultimately persuaded the Shah's older sister Princess Shams Pahlavi to convert to Catholicism.
 Perron introduced Mohammad Reza to French poetry and as Mohammad Reza later recalled under his influence Chateaubriand and Rabelais "become my favorite French authors".

 In 1935, the British Legation in Bern reported to London that Perron was "the most oddest young man...who appears to be the Prince's chief guide, philosopher and friend.
 He is apparently engaged as a sort of Super-Servant for the prince in Switzerland".
 Perron introduced Mohammad Reza to French poetry while Mohammad Reza took his best friend with him on weekend trips to the Bern house of Anoushirvan Sepahbodi, the Iranian ambassador to Switzerland, where he introduced Perron to Persian food, which he loved.
 Besides enjoying Persian cooking, Perron and Mohammad Reza spent hours at Sepahbodi's house listening to Persian and classical music with Mozart and Bach being particular favorites.